GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/1_reinforcement_learning.typ

 For instance, when the number of dimensions of the involved control spaces grows too large, they suffer from the curse of dimensionality, which Bellman himself describes.
 #reset-acronym("MDP")
 He is also at the origin of the discrete stochastic version of the optimal control problem, called #acr("MDP") @bellman_markovian_1957.
-Those concepts served as foundations of modern reinforcement learning theory and algorithms.
+Those concepts served as the foundations of modern reinforcement learning theory and algorithms.

 #acr("TD") learning can be seen as another building block of the #acr("RL") field.
 #acr("TD") learning methods involve leveraging the difference between successive estimates of a given quantity.